Dive into a gastronomic tour in Normandy

 The cider worth traveling for comes from small family domaines in the Pays d’Auge where producers manage their own heritage orchards, press their own fruit and bottle under their own label using methods unchanged for generations.
 The difference in the glass is immediate and unmistakable.

 Your private guide takes you to an artisan producer where the owner walks you through the orchards personally and pours a tasting covering the full range from bone dry to naturally sweet.
 You are on a working farm, treated as a genuine guest rather than a transaction.
-Just a private group and a producer who genuinely loves what they make.
+Just your private group and a cider-maker who genuinely loves what they make.

 Calvados is apple brandy.
 That description tells you almost nothing useful.